webdiscus/html-bundler-webpack-plugin/README.md

 ## HTML as entrypoint

 The plugin supports HTML templates as entrypoints.\
-In HTML templates can be referenced any resources such as JS, SCSS, images and other assets.\
+In HTML templates can be referenced any resources such as JS, SCSS, images and other assets, similar to how it works in Vite.\
 For example:
 - `<link href="@images/favicon.png" type="image/png" rel=icon />`
 - `<link href="./style.scss" rel="stylesheet">`